-This is your period of service as a member of the NFPS and in respect of which you have paid contributions.
-If your hours of employment are less than whole-time, the "calendar" (qualifying) length of service would be pro rated to reflect your part-time hours.
-For example if you work half-time and have completed six "calendar" years of service, your pensionable service will be three years.
+For regular firefighters, this is their period of service as a member of the NFPS and in respect of which they have paid contributions.
+If their hours of employment are less than whole-time, the "calendar" (qualifying) length of service would be pro-rated to reflect their part-time hours.
+For example if a regular firefighter worked half-time during six "calendar" years of service, the pensionable service for the pension calculation would be three years.